19PHOBOSS98/VS2-SKY-LEVIATHANS/README.md

 # VS2-SKY-WHALE

 [Valkyrien Skies 2](https://modrinth.com/mod/valkyrien-skies) is a Minecraft Mod that turns minecraft structures into physics objects.
-With it are an army of [addons](https://wiki.valkyrienskies.org/wiki/List_of_addons) that made this all possible.
-Visit their [discord](https://discord.gg/aWeNDCUTS6) to find out more about the mod.
+With it are an army of [addons](https://wiki.valkyrienskies.org/wiki/List_of_addons) that add stuff to make them fly.
+Coupled with [ComputerCraft](https://modrinth.com/mod/cc-tweaked) Visit their [discord](https://discord.gg/aWeNDCUTS6) to find out more about the mod.

 ## LOADING INTO THE DEMO MAPS
 1. Download and install the following maps: